 - Meals: Breakfast

-Starting slowly and carefully we make our way out of Alnwick this morning to meet the new purpose built cyclepath running alongside the newly restored Aln Valley Railway where we hope to catch the sight of a passing steam engine!
+Starting slowly and carefully you make your way out of Alnwick this morning to meet the new purpose built cyclepath running alongside the newly restored Aln Valley Railway where you might catch sight of a passing steam engine!
 It’s a great start to your family cycling adventure and you’ll soon find yourself riding along minor roads and well surfaced cycle tracks to the pretty coastal village of Alnmouth.
 It’s worth making your first stop of the route to explore the village and its beautiful sandy beach.

 Heading northwards the route follows the fabulous Northumberland coast and takes you through the little hamlet of Boulmer.
 This small fishing village was the haunt of smugglers during the 18th and early 19th centuries with smugglers coming from all over Northumberland and the Scottish borders to deal in illicit goods.